Is Anyone Up?: FBI investigation

-Popular culture
+In popular culture

-Previously mentioned Florida based metalcore group A Day to Remember have a song named "Life Lessons Learned The Hard Way" that describes an attack on Moore that was planned, but never carried out.
+Florida based metalcore group A Day to Remember have a song named "Life Lessons Learned The Hard Way" that describes an attack on Moore that was planned, but never carried out.
 The song also touches on the topic of a suicide that happened due to nude photos of the person being posted on the site and subsequently spread throughout the internet.

 German metalcore group Electric Callboy have a single named "Is Anyone Up?" that describes the site's general idea and attributes.
-Electronic band Blood on the Dance Floor released the album Evolution in 2012, containing the song "Revenge Porn" which references the site and Hunter Moore in the lyrics.
 Electropop group Millionaires released a remix of the Ludacris song "My Chick Bad" titled "My Chick Bad (Remix)" that contained lyrics discussing posting images on Is Anyone Up?.

 In July 2022, Netflix announced they were releasing a three-part documentary series on July 27 about Moore and IsAnyoneUp.com entitled The Most Hated Man on the Internet featuring interviews with victims and law enforcement.
 Moore initially agreed to take part in the documentary but later declined.